Brewmaster Monk Tank Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Spinning Crane Kick will still not provide you with more damage

-unless you are fighting multiple targets or using
+unless you are fighting multiple targets.

 Even then, if you use it, remember that though the channel is longer than your global